Nutrition Services Division Management Bulletin

 While this MB is directed to all SNP sponsors, the information regarding the EC and the CSAM applies only to public school districts and county offices of education.
 Unless specifically stated as such within applicable EC sections, the EC does not currently apply to charter schools, residential child care institutions, juvenile detention facilities, probation camps, or private schools.
 However, federal regulations apply to all participating SNP sponsors and/or SFAs.

-If you have questions regarding this MB or cafeteria fund policy or regulations, contact Tracey Smith, SNP Specialist, by phone at 916-322-3934 or by e-mail at email@example.com.
+If you have any questions regarding this MB or cafeteria fund policy or regulations, please contact the School Nutrition Programs Unit at 800-952-5609, or you can submit your questions to the SNP Cafeteria Fund Team at SNPCafeFundQuestions@cde.ca.gov.

 If you have questions about the CSAM or how to account for particular charges to the cafeteria fund, please contact the School Fiscal Services Division, Financial Accountability and Information Services Unit, by phone at 916-322-1770 or by e-mail at email@example.com.